codygreen/terraform-aws-bigip-demo/README.md

-# Demo deployment of a BIG-IP using Terraform
+# Demo deployment of BIG-IPs using Terraform
 Demo deployment of F5 BIG-IP in AWS using Terraform

 an authentication token must be generated and recorded as documented below in order to access the modules required by this demo